puhitaku/ArnoldPy/README.md

 Method declaration       |WIP
 Method call              |Not yet

 - Real-time interpreter ...
-Not yet
+Discontinued

+I used to think of an INTERPRETER of ArnoldC but I thought it'll take too many hours to implement this while this language is just a joke.

 ### Usage